GoogleChromeLabs/container-query-polyfill/README.md

 ```

 - Boolean operations (`and`, `or` and `not`) are supporrted.
-- The polyfill does _not_ support layout queries (e.g. `@container layout(--color: red)`), as there is no way to get notified of computed style changes.
+- The polyfill does _not_ support style queries (e.g. `@container style(--color: red)`), as there is no way to get notified of computed style changes.
 - Container Queries will not work when nested inside a Media Query.
 For now, the polyfill only supports top-level CQs.
 - Container Query thresholds can only be specified using pixels.
 - Due to the nature of CORS, the polyfill only attempts to handle same-origin and inline stylesheets.
 Cross-origin stylesheets are not processed, regardless of CORS headers.